 - 1.1 On admission to hospital, assess all adults for frailty, irrespective of COVID-19 status. - Use the Clinical Frailty Scale (CFS), available from the NHS Specialised Clinical Frailty Network, as part of a holistic assessment where appropriate.
 Be aware of the limitations of using the CFS as the sole assessment of frailty. - The CFS should not be used in younger people, people with stable long-term disabilities (for example, cerebral palsy), learning disabilities or autism.
-An individualised assessment is recommended in all cases where the CFS is not appropriate. - Consider comorbidities and underlying health conditions in all cases. - Record the frailty assessment in the patient's medical record. [amended 31 March 2020] - 1.2 When patients with possible COVID-19 have been identified, follow appropriate UK government guidance on infection prevention and control measures.
-This includes recommendations on: - patient transfers and transport - segregation and cohorting - personal protective equipment - aerosol-generating procedures. - If COVID-19 is diagnosed in someone not isolated from admission or presentation, follow UK government guidance on management of exposed healthcare workers and patients in hospital settings. [amended 9 April 2020]
+An individualised assessment is recommended in all cases where the CFS is not appropriate. - Consider comorbidities and underlying health conditions in all cases.
+Involve relevant specialists if needed, such as for people with dementia. - Record the frailty assessment in the patient's medical record. [amended 29 April 2020] - 1.2 When patients with possible COVID-19 have been identified, follow appropriate UK government guidance on infection prevention and control measures.
+This includes recommendations on: - patient transfers and transport - segregation and cohorting - personal protective equipment - aerosol-generating procedures. - 1.3 If COVID-19 is diagnosed in someone not isolated from admission or presentation, follow UK government guidance on management of staff and exposed patients or residents in health and social care settings. [amended 9 April 2020]